MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - Constructions;
 - Results.

-Features are placed one after another in the active document with default names and their results are placed in the corresponding branch.
+Features are placed one after another in the active document with default names and their results are placed into the corresponding branch.

+Not defaullt branch is added into Tree View when the first feature of this type is created.

+Note, that result used in feature as argument is removed from Tree View.

+This child result can be restored using Recover Feature.

 Each feature, result, construction, group, field, parameter can be renamed using *Rename* pop-up menu command.